 Tarleton is a member of the Lone Star Conference and NCAA Division II.
 The Lone Star Conference includes teams from Texas, Oklahoma and New Mexico.
-Tarleton offers the following women’s sports: volleyball, basketball, tennis, track and field, softball, golf and cross-country.
-Men’s sports include football, basketball, baseball, cross-country, and track and field.
+Tarleton offers the following women’s sports: volleyball, basketball, tennis, indoor and outdoor track and field, softball, golf and cross-country.
+Men’s sports include football, basketball, baseball, cross-country, and indoor and outdoor track and field.

 Student Group Guidelines for Athletic Contests

 In order to promote better sportsmanship at athletic contests, the Tarleton State University Athletic Council has established the following guidelines:

 b) During football games, other fans’ vision should not be obstructed.

 - Groups operate from the north stands at Tarleton, never behind visitor’s bench area.